 For example, you might provision two primary connections by using a local service provider that's close to your data center.
 For the backup connection, you might use a long-haul service provider to build two connections in a different metro.
 Ensure that this topology meets all your requirements for availability.

 Balancing egress traffic with redundant VLAN attachments

 When you have a redundant topology similar to the 99.99% configuration, there are multiple paths for traffic to traverse from the VPC network to your on-premises network.
-For Cloud Routers in the same region, if they receive the same announcement with equal cost (same CIDR range and same MED value), Google Cloud uses ECMP to balance the egress traffic across connections.
+If Cloud Routers in the same region receive the same announcement with equal cost (same CIDR range and same MED values), Google Cloud uses ECMP to balance the egress traffic across connections.

 Restricting Partner Interconnect usageBy default, any VPC network can use Cloud Interconnect.
 To control which VPC networks can use Cloud Interconnect, you can set an organization policy.
 For more information, see Restricting Cloud Interconnect usage.

 - To find answers to common questions about Cloud Interconnect architecture and features, see the Cloud Interconnect FAQ.

 - To find out more about Cloud Interconnect, see the Cloud Interconnect overview.

 - To learn about best practices when planning for and configuring Cloud Interconnect, see Best practices for Cloud Interconnect.